fal-ai/stable-diffusion-benchmarks/README.md

 - For SD1.5, the width/height is 512x512 (the default); for SDXL, the width/height is 1024x1024.
 - For all other options, the defaults from the generation systems are used.
 - Weights are always half-precision (fp16) unless otherwise specified.
-- Generation on benchmarks with a `*`/`**` means the used techniques might lead to quality degradation but the underlying diffusion model is still the same.
+- Generation on benchmarks with a `*`/`**` means the used techniques might lead to quality degradation (or sometimes improvements) but the underlying diffusion model is still the same.

 > [!NOTE]
 > All the timings here are end to end, and reflects the time it takes to go from a single prompt